BILT – Bridging Innovation and Learning in TVET

 BILT was officially launched with a Kick-Off Conference on 10 and 11 July 2019 at the UNESCO-UNEVOC International Centre in Bonn.
 Between October and December 2019, workshops on each BILT theme were held at different UNEVOC Centres in Europe to enter the thematic discussions.
 The ‘Global Forum’ on 03 and 04 December 2019 in Bonn served to present interim results and initiate the ‘Bridging’ process.

-The BILT project has evolved over a longer period of time and was substantively co-designed with the input of UNEVOC Centres.
+BILT was officially launched with a Kick-Off Conference on 10 and 11 July 2019 at the UNESCO-UNEVOC International Centre in Bonn.
+Prior to that, the BILT project had evolved over a longer period of time and was substantively co-designed with the input of UNEVOC Centres.
 Some European UNEVOC Centres first came together in September 2017 for a scoping workshop, which aimed to identify the demands and potential interests of the European cluster.
 A second consolidation workshop organized in March 2018 identified the work streams and themes in greater detail, and provided a better idea of UNEVOC Centres which may want to lead and contribute to each individual work stream.
 This background work led to the definition of the Bridging Innovation and Learning in TVET (BILT) initiative.

 Kick-off conference in Bonn